-- Series/Rome: Jocasta's family are killed in a mass proscription set up by Antony and Octavian, leaving her with nothing.
+- Rome: Jocasta's family are killed in a mass proscription set up by Antony and Octavian, leaving her with nothing.
 She is subsequently married off to Posca, a former slave of Julius Caesar.
 Posca's relationship with Caesar has left him wealthy and influential, but his ex-slave status (which causes him to still be looked down on in Roman society) and the fact that he is far older than her means Jocasta is scared and in tears at the thought of marrying him.
 Posca, however, proves to be a doting husband and Jocasta becomes very visibly fond of him.

 - Downton Abbey: Sort of.
 There is no arranged engagement between Mary and Matthew, but her parents and grandmother seem to think it would be awfully convenient if they fell in love.
 They Do , but can't be together for various reasons until they get engaged during the Series 2 Christmas Special.

 - In the backstory, Lord and Lady Grantham are themselves a quasi-example: although there was no direct arrangement between their families, Robert married Cora for her money and her money alone.
-Cora loved Robert from the beginning, and Robert quickly grew to feel the same towards her, to the point where he became deeply ashamed of his initial motivations; by the time we meet them, they're clearly happy together.
+Cora loved Robert from the beginning, and Robert quickly grew to feel the same towards her, to the point where he became deeply ashamed of his initial motivations.
+By the time we meet them, they're clearly happy together.